Wind3x/info310_wi17/README.md

 Correspondence:
 - Please only use your UW email account for security reasons - I don't want a FERPA violation
-- Write: INFO 310 - (your subject header here) in the subject line so I can filter it out
+- Write: "INFO 310 - (your subject header here)" in the subject line so I can filter it out

 # Weekly Schedule

 ## Week 1 - Overview

 Tu - Me, class policies, terminology, industry overview, ethics La - Break into groups, find a breach report
 Th - The early history of hackers
 HW - Reading

 ## Week 2 - Policy, Threat Modeling, and The Mindset

 Tu - Threat modeling, class scenarios
 La - Find a public breach, make a policy based mitigation Th - Enterprise policies